Grog: Popularization of rum and invention of grog

 Following England's conquest of Jamaica in 1655, rum gradually replaced beer and brandy as the drink of choice for the Royal Navy.
 The prior ration of eight pints of beer was replaced with a ration of one half-pint of spirits.
-In 1740, to minimise the subsequent illness, drunkenness, and disciplinary problems, British Vice-Admiral Edward Vernon ordered that the daily rum issue of 1/2 imppt of rum be mixed with 1 impqt of water, a water-to-rum ratio of 4:1, with half issued before noon and the remainder after the end of the working day.
+In 1740, to minimise the subsequent illness, drunkenness, and disciplinary problems, British Vice-Admiral Edward Vernon ordered that the daily rum issue of rum be diluted with water, a water-to-rum ratio of 4:1, with half issued before noon and the remainder after the end of the working day.
 This both diluted its effects and accelerated its spoilage, preventing hoarding of the allowance.
 The mixture of rum and water became known as a "grog".
 This procedure became part of the official regulations of the Royal Navy in 1756 until the reduction of the ration to the "tot" in 1850.
-Sailors were given 1/8 imppt of rum daily, or 17.5 imperial oz a week.
+Sailors were given 1/4 imppt of rum daily, or 35 imperial oz a week.
 The issued ration of rum was called a "tot," and typically had a high alcohol content (54.6% ABV).
 This practice continued until the final ration was issued on 31 July 1970.

 Some writers have said that Vernon also added citrus juice to prevent spoilage and that it was found to prevent scurvy.
 This is not the case, and is based on a misreading of Vernon's order.
 Having instructed his captains to dilute the sailors' daily allowance of rum with water, he says that those members of the crew "which ... are good husbandmen may from the saving of their salt provisions and bread, purchase sugar and limes to make it more palatable to them."
 Lime juice was not then known to combat scurvy; scurvy symptoms at the time were largely treated with a diet of "fresh food", sauerkraut, meat broth, malt, and citrus oil.